Renewable energies

 Get advice now

-Mecklenburg-Vorpommern offers ideal locations for companies from almost every industry.
-But every investment and expansion project brings with it special challenges.
-We master these for you and with you - free of charge, confidentially and effectively.
+Mecklenburg-Vorpommern has great locations for companies in almost every industry.
+But we know that every investment and expansion project has its own special challenges.
+We will help you master these –confidentially, effectively and free of charge.

 Ihre Anpsrechpartnerin